 We have a written policy governing the review and approval of transactions with related parties that are expected to exceed \$120,000 in any fiscal year.
 The policy calls for the related party transactions to be reviewed and, if deemed appropriate, approved or ratified by our Audit Committee.
 Upon determination by our Audit Committee that a transaction requires review under the policy, the material facts are required to be presented to the Audit Committee.
 In determining whether or not to approve a related party transaction, our Audit Committee will take into account, among other relevant factors, whether the related party transaction is in our best interest, whether it involves a conflict of interest and the commercial reasonableness of the transaction.
 In the event that we become aware of a related party transaction that was not approved under the policy (such as before the policy was adopted), our Audit Committee will review such transactions as promptly as reasonably practical and will take such course of action as may be deemed appropriate under the circumstances.
-In the event a member of our Audit Committee is not disinterested with respect to the related party transaction.
+In the event a member of our Audit Committee is not disinterested with respect to the related party transaction under review, that member may not participate in the review, approval or ratification of that related party transaction.